sklenard/allegro-heatflux/README.md

 # Allegro-heatflux

-This package implements a custom calculation of partial forces used for the heatflux and stress tensors in lammps using automatic differentiation of the atomic energies (see https://arxiv.org/abs/2307.02327).
+This package implements a custom calculation of edge forces used for the heatflux and stress tensors in lammps using automatic differentiation of the atomic energies (see https://link.aps.org/doi/10.1103/PhysRevMaterials.8.033802).

+**NOTE:** This package is compatible with [NequIP](https://github.com/mir-group/nequip) **0.6.1** but *not* newer versions.

 ## Installation